gederajeg/analisis_koleksem_khas/README.md

 Repository of codes and data for "Analisis Koleksem Khas dan Potensinya untuk Kajian Kemiripan Makna Konstruksional dalam Bahasa Indonesia"
 ===========================================================================================================================================

-This is a repository for a forthcoming chapter (written in Indonesian) in a Festschrift titled "*E**tika** Bahasa: Buku Persembahan Menapaki Usia Pensiun I KETUT TIKA*" and edited by I Nengah Sudipa (English Department, Udayana University, Indonesia).
-Full citation of this chapter, which includes page range, will be provided once the Festschrift has been published by the end of December 2018.
-In addition, pre-print of the chapter will be made available soon.
+This is a repository of R codes and data for a chapter (written in Indonesian) in a Festschrift titled "*E**tika** Bahasa: Buku Persembahan Menapaki Usia Pensiun I KETUT TIKA*" and edited by I Nengah Sudipa (English Department, Udayana University, Indonesia).

 Authors
 -------